MatthiasNickles/diff-SAT/README.md

 - delSAT never guarantees that the models it prints are different from each other, as sampling is with replacement (so the resulting lists of answer sets or propositional models are not duplicate free enumerations as those returned by, e.g., MiniSat, clingo/clasp or smodels).
-`--solverarg diversify true` just increases the amount of randomness during decision making when generating a model.
+`--solverarg diversify true` just increases the amount of randomness in the selection of decision literals.

-- The combination of multiple samples obtained from multiple delSAT invokations doesn't have a (known) meaningful semantics.
-To sample `n` models, use a single delSAT invokation with switch `-n n`.
+- The mixture of multiple samples obtained from multiple delSAT calls doesn't have a (known) meaningful semantics, unless the input problem has only a single distribution as its multisolution (in which case repeated calls with `-s` all sample from this distribution).
+To sample `n` models, use a single delSAT call with switch `-n n`.

 - More detailed user and API documentation is planned for the near future.